October is Audiology Awareness MonthOctober is Audiology Awareness Month

 Audiologists serve patients of all ages

 The American Academy of Audiology started Audiology Awareness Month in 2008 as a means of bringing awareness to hearing health and the importance of hearing protection.
 The Academy of Audiology, also known as AAA, exists to advance the profession of audiology by promoting an increased understanding of audiology and educating the public about the importance of hearing protection.
 Every October, through the distribution of printable materials, press releases and radio spots, AAA strives to promote national awareness by encouraging audiologists across the country to take action in their local areas.

 Audiology Awareness Month also serves to educate the public about the role of audiologists when it comes to hearing healthcare.
 According to the United States Bureau of Labor Statistics, there were about 14,800 jobs for audiologists in 2016.
 Audiologists are health care professionals who are licensed to evaluate, diagnose and treat hearing loss and balance disorders.
-Some may think audiologists are only for elderly people with age-related hearing loss, but nothing could be further from the truth.
+Some people may think audiologists are only for elderly people with age-related hearing loss, but nothing could be further from the truth.
 Audiologists have a valuable and varied role in treating the hearing health of people of all ages, from the very young to the very old.
 They perform hearing evaluations, fit hearing aids, evaluate tinnitus and diagnose dizziness and auditory processing disorders.
 They evaluate candidacy for cochlear implants, map cochlear implant electrodes and make adjustments to hearing levels as needed.
 Educational audiologists participate in creating education plans for children with hearing loss, fit assistive devices for children to use in the classroom and monitor the functionality of hearing aids and other equipment during the school day.

 The statistics on hearing loss are shocking